-Situated only 26km south of Athens, it will be the perfect first stop to get used to the maneuvering of your boat.
-Aegina has the perfect amount of beaches and it is not prone to mass tourism.
-The beaches are always full of locals and this is the perfect place to relax and take in some of the famous Greek sun.
+Situated only 18nm south of Athens, it will be the perfect first stop to get used to the manoeuvring of your boat.
+Aegina has the perfect number of beaches, and it is not prone to mass tourism.
+The beaches are always full of locals, and this is the perfect place to relax and take in some of the famous Greek sun.

 In the Saronic Gulf, Poros is also in close proximity to Athens.
 The island has a rich scenery with beautiful beaches and picturesque villages that will definitely highlight your trip.
 With the narrow sea channel dividing Poros Town with the mountainous range of the Peloponnese, rest near the lake and you’ll settle into full relaxation.
 Even though Poros is still close to Athens, it holds its feeling of remoteness making you feel lightyears away from the population.